 With just two semesters of classes in the Full Immersion program, beginning veterans are able to speak and understand Spanish, while those who already have some knowledge considerably improve their language comprehension, conversation, reading and writing skills.
 For the more advanced, Full Immersion has the modality of Latin American Letters where the student improves their understanding and interpretation of literary texts, as well as their writing in the Spanish language.

-Another study option for GI Bill veterans at the Instituto Allende are the art workshops, which include sculpture, painting, ceramics, photography, traditional Mexican weaving and jewelry.
+Another study option for GI Bill veterans at the Instituto Allende is the art workshops, which include sculpture, painting, ceramics, photography, traditional Mexican weaving, and jewelry.
 The veteran student can unleash their creativity and experience new sensations and personal feelings while learning and applying the various techniques of art.

 Seeking Out Educated Teachers for San Miguel de Allende

 Meg: How did the Instituto find its teachers?

 Rudy: Fred Samuelson and Sylvia Samuelson came for a three-month holiday in Mexico.
 They arrived in December in San Miguel when Christmas festivities were going on and they felt enchanted with the city, so they stayed.
 They rented a little apartment up on the hill, and Fred would go out and walk their little dog, and one day he met Stirling Dickinson.

 Fred said, “At Pratt Institute.”

 So, Stirling offered him a job teaching painting.
 That’s how most of the professors came.
 When there was an archaeologist in town, the archaeology department opened.
 When there were several writers, the writers’ workshop would open.

 Meg: So, would the right word be it was kind of organic?
 Serendipitous?